maanlamp/react-f3/README.md

 # React F3

-Some components, hooks & utilities for creating and managing forms in React, with validation through Zod.
+Some simple components, hooks & utilities for creating and managing forms in React.

 ## Why?

-Forms should be simple.
+Creating forms should be simple.
 React code should be idiomatic.
 Code should be type-safe.

-For some reason, all of the most used form libraries for React either:
+Somehow, all the biggest form libraries for React do not tick all these boxes.
+They either:

-- Are very complicated just to be type-safe
+- Jump through crazy hoops to prevent React form doing state management, which it's made for.
-- Create their own state management solution instead of leveraging React for what it was made for
+- Sacrifice usability for type-safety.
-- Aren't type-safe to begin with
+- Aren't type-safe at all.

 React-f3 promises to take a step back, rethink what a form actually is (and importantly, what it **_is not_**), and makes developing these forms a delightful yet robust experience.